VOX AT THE NORVAL FOUNDATION

 After perusing the exhibitions or enjoying dinner in the Skotnes Restaurant, nearly 250 guests joined us in Gallery 8 for our sold-out performance WITHIN an artwork.
 Ghanaian artist Ibrahim Mahama’s installation covered all surfaces of the gallery (except the ceiling) with the humble hessian sack.

-The musical journey, which spans three continents, begins in the United States with the lush tone-clusters of Eric Whitacre (b.
-1970) whose otherworldly, ambient harmonies are set against “pillow-soft dissonances”.
+The musical journey, which spanned three continents, began in the United States with the lush tone-clusters of Eric Whitacre (b.
+1970) whose otherworldly, ambient harmonies were set against “pillow-soft dissonances”.

-His music is contrasted with the repetitive minimalism of Philip Glass (b.
-1937), whose settings of poems by Leonard Cohen, Raymond Lévesque and Octavio Paz are interspersed with four items of his piano music, including extracts from the award-winning film score for The Hours, played by Clinton Claasen.
+His music was contrasted with the repetitive minimalism of Philip Glass (b.
+1937), whose settings of poems by Leonard Cohen, Raymond Lévesque and Octavio Paz were interspersed with four items of his piano music, including extracts from the award-winning film score for The Hours, played by Clinton Claasen.

-Finally, we return to the African veld, our collective birthplace, for vivid settings of poems by the late South African writer, Stephen Watson.
+Finally, we returned to the African veld, our collective birthplace, for vivid settings of poems by the late South African writer, Stephen Watson.
 These Songs from the /Xam, composed by Peter Klatzow (b.
-1945) earlier this decade, remind us that “being part of the heavens, we belong to the sky”.
+1945) earlier this decade, reminded us that “being part of the heavens, we belong to the sky”.

-As part of a special partnership with VOX Cape Town, Ian Burgess-Simpson Pianos will generously provide instruments for both performances.
-The performance at the Norval Foundation will feature a Fazioli F212 grand piano and will also mark the instrument’s first official concert outing.
+As part of a special partnership with VOX Cape Town, Ian Burgess-Simpson Pianos generously provided instruments for both performances.
+The performance at the Norval Foundation featured a Fazioli F212 grand piano and also marked the instrument’s first official concert outing.
 Click here to visit the Ian Burgess-Simpson Pianos website to read more about this special collaboration.